BjornFrierPedersen/it_sikkerhed_notes/Notes/_General/The purpose of security.md

 - Integrity: Prevent unauthorized modification
 - Availability: Ensure that the information is available. (failover, loadbalancer, etc.)

-### Different Perspectives on CIA Priorities
+### Different Perspectives on [[_content/dictionary#C|CIA]] Priorities

-The importance of each pillar in the CIA triad can vary significantly depending on the perspective of different stakeholders.
+The importance of each pillar in the [[_content/dictionary#C|CIA]] triad can vary significantly depending on the perspective of different stakeholders.
 What's most critical for one group may be less important for another, creating tension in security design.

 #### Healthcare Information Systems Example